AVEVA/CONNECT-data-services-developer-docs/Documentation/DataViews/Sectioning.md

 | - | "Winterthur" | "Primary" | "0" | WINT.Meter.Primary.Inverter.0.PwrIn/Value | WINT.Meter.Primary.Inverter.0.PwrOut/Value |
 | - | "Winterthur" | "Secondary" | "0" | WINT.Meter.Secondary.Inverter.0.PwrIn/Value | WINT.Meter.Secondary.Inverter.0.PwrOut/Value |

-Note that sectioning by Meter and Inverter overcomes the differences across Sites: not every site has a Secondary meter, and not every Meter has the same number of Inverters.
+**Note:** Sectioning by Meter and Inverter overcomes the differences across Sites: not every site has a Secondary meter, and not every Meter has the same number of Inverters.
 This is not a problem.

 ### Associating data items with each other
 Another use of sectioning is to "join" the data items returned by different queries, such as adding weather data for each power inverter.

 #### Example: Adding weather data to the real-world assets
+This example includes two actions:

 - Add a second `Query` for "site weather"
 - Add a new `FieldSet` for the data items from the "site weather" query, with `Field`s for "SolarRadiation" and "Temperature"
--

 ```json
 {